-The use of photography is really important to record the successes and achievements of children, young people and adults at risk in their lives and activities.
-However, it is vital to remember that photography can be used and distributed inappropriately including on the Internet.
+Both still and moving images are key to recording the successes and achievements of children, young people and adults at risk in their lives and activities.
+However, it is vital to remember that images (especially digital images) can be used, shared, stored and/or distributed inappropriately, and that their storage and use must comply with the UK GDPR.